-What makes Hong Kong’s recent pro-democracy movement distinctive has been the young protesters’ total commitment to non-violent civil disobedience—there has been no looting and no vandalism aside from chalked slogans on the pavement.
-Not a single pane of glass has been broken (Post-Protest Edit: though it was still a mainly non-violent protest, as the protests were coming to an end, frustrated protesters smashed a few glass panes at the entrance of the Central Government Offices, putting a blemish on what had otherwise been a remarkable show of restraint).
+What made Hong Kong’s Umbrella Movement protests in 2014 so distinctive was young protesters’ total commitment to non-violent civil disobedience—there has been no looting and almost no vandalism aside from chalked slogans on the pavement.
+Unfortunately, as the protests were coming to an end, a few frustrated protesters smashed a glass panes at the entrance of the Central Government Offices, putting a blemish on what had otherwise been a remarkable show of restraint.
 Even the symbol of the protest movement—the umbrella—is one of resistance and protection rather than aggression and attack (this changed in the more recent protests of 2019-2020).

-And this is ultimately what the protest is about—protection (well, that and self-expression).
-Concerned about the growing encroachment of mainland China into the territory’s politics, media and social fabric, the student protesters think that in order to safeguard Hong Kong’s unique culture and identity, one of the most important measures is for Hong Kong citizens to have the freedom to nominate and elect its own leader.
+And this is ultimately what the protest was about—protection.
+Concerned about the growing encroachment of mainland China into the territory’s politics, media and social fabric, the student protesters maintained that in order to safeguard Hong Kong’s unique culture and identity, one of the most important measures was for Hong Kong citizens to have the freedom to nominate and elect its own leader.

 The Reason for the Protest

 That proposal was in line with the Basic Law, the document that is the foundation of the One Country Two Systems policy and which is supposed to guarantee Hong Kong a certain amount of autonomy under Chinese sovereignty.
 Article 45 of the Basic Law clearly states that there is a two-step process to the election of the Chief Executive, with one step being selection/election and the other being approval by the central government.
 However, many Hong Kong people, disenchanted with the performance of all three Chief Executives since the handover in 1997, had been hoping for greater say into who runs the territory.

 How the Protests Grew